xuankimtran/docs-1/pages/katalon-studio/docs/intro-spy-windows.md

 permalink: katalon-studio/docs/intro-spy-windows.html
 ---

+The Windows spy utility helps capture test objects quickly and allows you to specify several properties and locator strategies.

-This article introduces you to the Windows spy utility in Katalon Studio.
+This article introduces you to the components of the Windows spy utility in Katalon Studio.

 > **Requirements**:
 >
 > * Katalon Studio version 7.0 onwards.
 > * WinAppDriver is running on the test machine.
 To learn how to set up and run WinAppDriver, see: [Set up WinAppDriver](https://docs.katalon.com/katalon-studio/docs/setup-winappdriver.html).

-## Capture objects with the Windows spy utility
+## The Windows spy utility

-To start capturing a Windows object, first you need to open the **Spy Windows Objects** dialog.
-From the main toolbar, click on the **Spy Windows Object** button.
+To open the utility, from the main toolbar, click on the **Spy Windows Object** button.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/introduction-desktop-app-testing/Spy_Windows_Object.png" width="549" height="61.5">